Grooby Productions: Company history

 Grooby traces its roots to websites started up in 1996 by Steven Grooby.
-The most prominent of them was his transgender site Shemale Yum which became an Adult Verification site and eventually a pay site.
+The most prominent of them was his transgender site Shemale Yum which became an adult verification site and eventually a pay site.
 The term "shemale" is considered pejorative by the transgender community but Grooby says that at the time the site was named he didn't know any better and the site became too well branded to change the name.
-Other websites followed including Ladyboy-Ladyboy in 1998 which was the first website to go to Thailand to photograph ladyboys and number of other sites featuring Brazilian, Black, Japanese and Canadian transgender women.
+Other websites followed including Ladyboy-Ladyboy in 1998 which was the first website to go to Thailand to photograph ladyboys and a number of other sites featuring Brazilian, Black, Japanese and Canadian transgender women.

-For a time Grooby operated the official websites for Joey Silvera and Gia Darling, but because of creative differences these arrangements were dissolved amicably.
+For a time, Grooby operated the official websites for Joey Silvera and Gia Darling, but because of creative differences these arrangements were dissolved amicably.
 In 2006 the company celebrated its 10-year anniversary, which included a party thrown by Allanah Starr in New York City.

-In 2008 Grooby opened the SheMaleJapan.com website to focus on Japanese "newhalf" (ニューハーフ) transgender models.
+In 2008, Grooby opened the SheMaleJapan.com website to focus on Japanese "newhalf" (ニューハーフ) transgender models.
 The concept for the website dated back to 2000 but it took eight years to find an appropriate producer in Japan.
 By late 2008 the company hosted 12 websites and employed 7 full-time employees at its Los Angeles headquarters and 25 people worldwide.
 Grooby Productions produces over 2000 photo/video sets a year for web-only release and about 10 DVD releases.
 In late 2009, the company relocated its offices from Honolulu to Los Angeles.